What is agile working

 An agile approach requires an agile strategy at company level.

-• The basis of such a strategy is a vision that takes into account the specifics of the respective company (e.g. its products and services).
+• Foundation of such a strategy is a vision that takes into account the specific characteristics of the respective company (for example, its products and services).

-• Missions, strategies or operational roadmaps are derived from such a company-specific vision and serve as guidelines for the members of agile teams.
+• Missions, strategies, or operative roadmaps are derived from such a company-specific vision, which serve as a guideline for members of agile teams.

 Risks: What can jeopardize the success of self-organized teams?